 Dow Chemical Company

 Time Warner, Inc.

 United Technologies Corporation

 Walmart Stores Inc.

-For the statement, go here.
+For the story, go here. (subscription required)

-For the story, go here.
+For the article, go here.